 - Revenues can be generated from processing of waste (tipping fees), sale of organic fertilizer, carbon credits and sale of power.

-- Anaerobic digestion plants increases self-sufficiency.
+- Anaerobic digestion plants increases self-sufficiency and foster sustainable development.